Convergence of stochastic gradient descent schemes for Lojasiewicz-landscapes: Introduction

+We give two important applications of the main statement above.
+As found by Ruppert \cite{Rup82} and Polyak \cite{Pol90,PJ92}, in many scenarios the running average of a Robbins--Monro algorithm yields a better performance as the Robbins--Monro algorithm itself.
+This is even the case where the potential limit points are non-discrete and form a stable manifold, see~\cite{DK20}.
+Convergence of the algorithm seems to be (up to very particular examples) a necessity for the Ruppert--Polyak-averaging to have a positive effect.
+Our research suggests that Ruppert--Polyak-averaging may also have a positive effect in our setting.
+At least it entails that the average converges to the same parameter value and thus gives in the limit the same target value (loss) as the Robbins--Monro algorithm itself.

+A promising line of recent research focusses on the implicit bias of gradient descent algorithms, see e.g. \cite{gunasekar2017implicit, soudry2018implicit, arora2019implicit, chizat2019lazy, woodworth2020kernel} and the references mentioned therein.
+Although the model is often trained using a fixed training set, stochastic gradient descent seems to pick an empirical risk minimiser that generalises well to unseen data.
+A common state-of-the-art hypothesis in the machine learning community is that implicit bias might be one of the reasons for the outstanding performance of stochastic gradient descent in practice.
+Our results further motivates the analysis of the implicit bias.
+In particular, we show that SGD converges to a limit point and one is left to investigate key properties of the limit that may be important to achieve a good generalisation error (such as flatness of the minima, e.g. \cite{wu2018sgd,zhu2019anisotropic, wojtowytsch2021stochasticII}).

 The article is arranged as follows.
+In Section~\ref{sec:MSGD} we apply our results to show convergence of momentum stochastic gradient descent.
 In Section~\ref{sec2}, we provide the proof of Theorem~\ref{theo1}.
 Section~\ref{sec3} proceeds with the proof of Theorem~\ref{theo2}.
 Finally, Section~\ref{sec4} discusses analytic neural networks and, in particular, analyticity of a particular deep learning network is established in Theorem~\ref{theo3}.
+Recall that analyticity of the objective function $f$ implies that $f$ is a \L ojasiewicz-function.
+Therefore, our main results apply for the objective functions that arise from a regression task in supervised learning when using analytic activation functions and an analytic loss function, see Theorem~\ref{theo3}.